Son-Rise in Action

-To give you a sense of what goes on in the romper room, I’ll share a few moments from a Son-Rise session Joaquin and I had this week.
-In the previous days, we had spent a lot of time around the blackboard and a piece of paper, writing down numbers he would dictate to me.
+To give you a sense of what goes on in the Romper Room (our Son-Rise playroom), I’ll share a few moments from a Son-Rise session Joaquin and I had this week.
+In the previous days we had spent a lot of time around the blackboard and a piece of paper, writing down numbers he would dictate to me.
 He’ll give me a piece of chalk or a crayon and say a number, very often avoiding eye contact.
 The activity is an ism because, although it is not exclusive, it is repetitive and inflexible.
 It’s progress, because it involves me.
-So, rather than imitating (which is what I’d do if he was tuning me out), my way of joining is playing the small part he wants me to play with energy excitement and enthusiasm, until a time when he gives me a “green light”, meaning a moment where it feels like he’s open to something out of his ism.
-At that point, I’ll try to change it just a little bit by introducing something different.
+So rather than imitating (which is what I’d do if he was tuning me out), my way of joining him is playing the small part he wants me to play with energy excitement and enthusiasm until a time when he gives me a “green light”, meaning a moment where it feels like he’s open to something new out of his ism.
+At that point, I’ll try to add a little variation to the activity by introducing something related to it but a tiny bit different.

 So I had spent about three fun days doing this with him, and during those days I really enjoyed it while my heart was full of love and awe for this strange tiny creature who adores numbers this much.
-My attitude must have been right on because I felt great, and every morning, Joaquin could not wait to get us in the room to play.
-But on the fourth day, I felt like I needed a change of pace… I had started preparing a game many days earlier, and that night decided to finish it and introduce it next day.
+My attitude must have been just right because I felt great, and every morning Joaquin could not wait to get us in the room to play.
+But on the fourth day I felt like I needed a change of pace… I had started preparing a game many days earlier, and that night decided to finish it and introduce it next day.

-The goal of the game is to encourage the use of more than one word.
-So beginning with your child’s motivation in mind, you prepare several options of a single thing, and present them to him.
-Numbers being his biggest passion, I crafted five options for each number using different shapes, sizes, colors, and patterns.
-Joaquin knows the colors, shapes, and “big” and “small”, and I thought it would be fun to introduce some new concepts.
-Most likely, he’d ask for a number, so my job was to encourage him to qualify his request with one more word.
+The goal of the game —originally introduced by ATCA in the Son-Rise blog— is to help a child move from speaking in single words to sentences by motivating the use of 2-3 words.
+So beginning with your child’s motivation in mind, you prepare several options of a single thing and present them to him.
+Numbers being Joaquin’s biggest passion, I crafted five options for each number using different shapes, sizes, colors, and patterns.
+Joaquin knows the colors, shapes, and the words “big” and “small”, and I thought it would be fun to introduce some new concepts.
+Most likely, he’d ask for a number, so my job was to encourage him to clarify his request with one more word.

 Time to play!

 Here’s a video of us playing the game for the second time.
 Notice that his first request is great: “Three!
 Big circle!”.
-He had learned something… The first time we played the game he was very frustrated by not getting his pieces as soon as he simply said the corresponding number.
-So initially I played it a little easier for him, letting him have them as soon as he said a second word, just to get him to understand the idea.
-On this second time we played, I started getting a little tougher, eventually insisting on a two-word request before giving him the piece.
-This pushed him to the point of using crying to get me to cooperate, and while I could tell he was challenged by my requests, his motivation to get the numbers was strong enough to get him to stretch himself to “grow” out of his normal ways.
+He had learned something… The first time we played the game he was very frustrated by not getting his pieces as soon as he simply said the corresponding number word.
+So initially I played it a little easier for him by letting him have them as soon as he said a second word, just to get him to understand the idea.
+On this second time we played, I started getting a little tougher eventually insisting on a two-word request before giving him the piece.
+This pushed him to the point of using crying to get me to cooperate, and while I could tell he was challenged by my requests, his motivation to get the numbers was strong enough for him to choose to stretch himself in this area.

 Nice but dumb